 Cities change at a rapid clip.
 Blink and your favorite spot is gone.
 You’re lucky if you even get a chance to say goodbye.
-When you do get fair warning, you’ve got to make the best of the time you have left.
+When you do get a fair warning, you’ve got to make the best of the time you have left.
 Club Hawaii has weathered the constant upheaval of Singapore’s development frenzy for so long that some claim it’s the oldest remaining nightclub on the island.
-But time is creeping up on it, too.
+But time is creeping up on it too.
 While it’s not closing its doors, it will get a significant renovation.

 That news caught the attention of AikBeng Chia, a photographer who first experienced the venue back in 2000 but didn’t return for over a decade when he started shooting then.
 Hawaii had remained in a sort of stasis, and the impending change triggered a sense of nostalgia for him.
 With the owner’s permission, he set out to immortalize its unique vibe before the old made way for the new.

 Worn orange booths, red cushioned walls, rainbow LEDs: he captured all of it, this whole familiar space that envelops a cast of characters he’d grown to consider friends.
 A largely elderly clientele listens to a collection of female singers on stage, many of whom immigrated from China.
 Some customers busy themselves at the pool table or huddle up at the bar.
 Others lounge in the booths.
 “It’s filled with characters,” Chia says.
 “From loan sharks, bookies, and gangsters to retirees, uncles, and aunties.
 It’s an interesting mix.”
 He shoots them in various ways, either with their permission after sharing a beer (or two) , or sneaking shots without their knowledge.
 “Obviously, I can’t photograph the gangsters,” he laughs.